 How Long Do We Have to be Married to Have Assets Divided 50-50?

 California is a community property state.
 That means it doesn’t matter how long you were married; any marital property is broadly divided 50-50.
 So if you’re concerned that you haven’t been married long enough to receive 50 percent of the marital assets, rest assured that it’s not an issue.

 However, the community property concept only applies to marital property.
 If one spouse has assets they owned before the marriage and never brought into the marriage through use (for example, a house), it can be argued that those assets aren’t subject to the 50-50 division and belong to one spouse only.
 Bank accounts and other investments can be tricky because the account may have been created prior to the marriage and in one name only.
-But if those funds were used to benefit both parties in the divorce, such as used to buy furniture or pay the mortgage, they could be considered marital property, not separate.
+But if those funds were used to benefit both parties in the divorce process, such as used to buy furniture or pay the mortgage, they could be considered marital property, not separate.